lux4rd0/weatherflow-dashboards-aio/README.md

 - [Docker](https://docs.docker.com/install)
 - [Docker Compose](https://docs.docker.com/compose/install)

+## Notice

+Like all projects - this is always in a state of flux based on trying out new things and seeing what works and what doesn't work.
+It started as a fun exercise to visualize "what's possible" and I'm experimenting with different collectors and backends.
+That being said, please expect breaking changes along the way.

 ## Using

 To get started, download one of [the releases](https://github.com/lux4rd0/grafana-weatherflow/releases) from this repository and extract it into an empty directory.
 For example: